anny-moose/sop-site/content/sop1/lab/l0/index.en.md

 ### Environment preparation

-Unlike the previous classes, we do not require any concrete IDE.
+Unlike the previous classes, we do not require any particular IDE.
 However, a good editor should:

 - show live compilation errors (which allows us to learn about them and find relevant code quicker),
 - autocomplete function names (helpful while entering longer names).